Support Us

 Photo credit: Adobe Stock Images

 Well-targeted tax audits are critical to deter tax evasion.
-In many advanced economies, the selection of which firm to audit is based on risk-based analysis systems.
-This require high levels of fiscal capacity to obtain the data, manage and operate, which can be beyond the current capacity of tax administrations in many developing countries.
-As a result, tax administration often relies on the manual screenings of tax returns on the part of tax inspectors, who are knowledgeable about past taxpayers’ behavior and common strategies for evasion.
+In many high-income economies, the selection of which firm to audit is based on risk-based analysis systems.
+These systems are often beyond the capacity of tax administrations in many low- and middle-income countries.
+As a result, tax administration in these contexts often relies on the manual screening of tax returns by tax inspectors.
 The individual perspectives of these officials can help leverage local expertise, but also may subject taxpayers to discrimination.

 Researchers